eddieantonio/oq/webapp/tasks/keyword-as-identifier/manual-explanation.md

 ```

-**Help**: choose a different name for this variable, or add an
+**Help**: either choose a different name for this variable or append an
-underscore to the end the name to make a valid name.
+underscore to the end of the keyword to make it a valid name.

 ```
    6 |    int union_ = 324;